xy-241/CS-Notes/content/Software Engineering/SOLID Design Principles/Liskov Substitution Principle (LSP).md

 > **Objects of a** [[Subtyping|superclass]] should be replaceable with **objects of a subclass** without affecting the **correctness of the program**.

 - Not all [[Inheritance#"Is-a" Relationship]] should be modelled with [[Inheritance]]

+>[!question] What is the correctness of the program?
+> If a program works correctly using objects of a certain type, it should also work correctly if you replace those objects with objects of a subtype (a class that [[Inheritance|inherits]] from the original type).
+>
+> The Liskov Substitution Principle is about ensuring that subclasses behave in a way that's compatible with their parent classes.
+This helps prevent unexpected bugs and makes your code more reliable.
+Remember, with the power of inheritance comes the responsibility to use it wisely.

 >[!example] Fly example
 > Consider a base class `Bird` with a method `fly()`.
 If you derive a class `Penguin` from `Bird`, but `Penguin` cannot fly, it would violate the LSP because substituting a `Bird` with a `Penguin` would break the `fly()` method's expected behaviour.